cemar-ortiz/money_dog/README.md

 ### Usage

-On launch, the program will ask for input sequentially on:
+On launch, the program will ask for input sequentially on, press Enter after filling each field:

 - `Movement`: Input quantity, add a negative sign at the beginning if its money spent, and no sign if it's money ingressed
 - `Concept`: Input text, on what was the money spent?
 (For example: date night out, groceries, gasoline)
 - `Partition`: Input text, to which medium the movement corresponds?
 (For example: savings, debit card, loan)

+After these inputs have been given, the program will output your current total balance.
+A .csv file named with the format mm/yyyy of the movement registered will be saved in the same directory of the source file.
+Adding new movements will update this file and the total balance given at the end of each execution.

 ------------------------------------------------